 Although Barbara has worked in the New York food service industry for over thirty years, she was originally trained as a concert pianist.
 Born in Camden, New Jersey, Barbara studied at West Chester State College in Pennsylvania with the renowned teacher Charles Gangemi and graduated from that institution in 1968 with a bachelor’s degree in music.

 In 1992, Barbara developed the Culinary Arts Training Program at Project Renewal (then the Manhattan Bowery Corporation), where she still works.
-This award-winning program, now in its 11th year, trains formerly homeless men and women in recovery in the culinary arts and helps them to find and maintain employment in the food services industry.
-While Barbara began as an instructor for the program, she is now the executive chef in charge of all food programs at Project Renewal.
+This award-winning program, now in its 21st year, trains formerly homeless men and women in recovery in the culinary arts and helps them to find and maintain employment in the food services industry.
+While Barbara began as an instructor for the program, she is now the Director of Food Services at Project Renewal.
 She oversees food preparation for seven homeless shelters and supportive housing programs around the city, runs the training program, and supervises the Comfort Foods catering company.
 Barbara created Comfort Foods in 1998 to expand the Culinary Arts Training program, employ its graduates, and bring revenue into the training program.
-Now a full-service catering company employing eleven part- and full-time employees, Comfort Foods has numerous contracts with federal, state, and city agencies, and caters private events including weddings, organizational meetings, and fund-raisers.
+Now a full-service catering company employing 43 part- and full-time employees, Comfort Foods has numerous contracts with federal, state, and city agencies, and caters private events including weddings, organizational meetings, and fund-raisers.